 Even if you’ve been in business as an independent for a few years, there’s no reason to become stagnant or let your brand grow stale.
 Here are five ways to rejuvenate your marketing message, reach new audiences, and grow your business.

-1. Work with a Career Coach
+1. Consider Working with a Career Coach

 Many mid-career professionals enlist the help of a career coach to find a new job or position themselves to transition to a new industry.
 As an independent, you have the flexibility to make a new career move whenever you like.
 Working with a business coach can help you focus on your strengths, receive objective feedback on how to manage your weaknesses, and evaluate the right opportunities to revamp your website, re-evaluate your sales pitch, or renew your zest for new business development.